-How the “Bring a Photo to the Hospital Conversation” Started
+How the “Bring a Photo to the Hospital” Conversation Got Started

 To Live or To Die – What an Odd Question

-Sheila and her dad found out which ward she would be in and went there to wait.
-The nurses were bringing her up from the ED with bags of liquid on poles and a blood pressure cuff around one arm.
-They wheeled her into a “semi-private” room.
+Jennifer and her dad found out which ward she would be in and went there to wait.
+The nurses were bringing her up from the ED with the usual bags of liquid on poles and a blood pressure cuff around one arm.
+They wheeled her into a semi-private room.
 In the ED they had gotten her into a hospital gown.
-They gave Sheila a bag with her street clothes and shoes.
-A nurse came in with an iPad tablet and began reviewing questions about dietary preferences, emergency contact people and numbers, and so on.
-She confirmed that Shelia’s mother told the ED doc that she wanted to be DNR.
-That grabbed Sheila’s attention.
-“Wait.
-What’s DNR?”
-The nurse explained that DNR was Do Not Resuscitate.
-It meant that if there was a “medical event” while in the hospital her mother did not want to be resuscitated.
+They gave Jennifer a bag with her street clothes and shoes.
+A nurse came in with an iPad tablet and began reviewing questions about dietary preferences and emergency contact people and numbers.
+Then the nurse said something that completely blew Jennifer away.
+She confirmed that her mother told the ED doctor that she wanted to be DNR.

 What?
 Whoa!
 Wait a Minute!
 DNR?

+That comment grabbed Jennifer’s attention.
+“Wait.
+What’s DNR?”
+The nurse explained that DNR was “Do Not Resuscitate”.
+It meant that if there was a “medical event” while in the hospital her mother did not want to be resuscitated.
 “That’s not true!”
-Sheila said, clear alarm in her voice.
+Jennifer said, clear alarm in her voice.
 “Of course she wants to be resuscitated.”
 She looked at her mother.
 “Mom, if you have a heart attack or something while you’re in here, do you want them to resuscitate you?”
 “Sure, yes, absolutely.
 Why?”, her mother replied.
-Sheila explained that, from the ED, they have it in her medical record that she did not want to be resuscitated.
-Sheila’s mother had no idea where they got that bit of misinformation and told the nurse to take the DNR out of her chart.
+Jennifer explained that, from the ED, they have it in her medical record that she did not want to be resuscitated.
+Jennifer’s mother had no idea where they got that bit of misinformation and told the nurse to take the DNR out of her chart.

 Happily, an Uneventful Hospital Stay

 All went well in the hospital.
-She was diagnosed with a “community-acquired bacterial pneumonia” and treated with an IV antibiotic.
-After a few days she was discharged from the hospital with a week’s worth of oral antibiotic to continue at home.
-As Sheila and her dad were taking her out in a wheelchair her mother saw a couple of the nurses whom she had met in the ED when she was admitted.
+As usual, with the transfusion and a day’s rest she felt well again quickly.
+She was discharged from the hospital and Jim and Jennifer got a wheelchair to take her to the car.
+As they were getting her into the car Mary saw a couple of the nurses whom she had met in the ED when she was admitted.
 She said high and they looked blank, said a weak hello back, and looked puzzled.
-Sheila’s mom said her name and said, “I met you a few days ago in the ED.”
+Jennifer’s mom said her name and said, “I met you a two days ago in the ER.”
 Both nurses looked shocked.
 They brightened, big smiles, and came and gave her a goodbye hug.
 One said, “We’re sorry.
 You look like a completely different person now that you’re feeling better.”

-Home Again for Sheila’s Mother – But A Scary New Revelation
+Home Again for Jennifer’s Mother – But A Scary New Revelation

 The threesome headed home, and her mother was glad to be back in her own house and her kitchen.
-A few days later Sheila came over and helped her mother set up an online account with the hospital so that she could download her medical record.
-Her mother downloaded her medical record and printed a copy for Sheila.
+A few days later Jennifer came over and helped her mother set up an online account with the hospital so that she could download her medical record.
+They downloaded it and printed a copy.
 That’s when the trouble started.
-As Sheila read it she saw something that both angered and terrified her.
+As Jennifer and Mary read it they saw something that both angered and terrified her.
 The DNR order, the “No Not Resuscitate” order, was still in the record as valid.
 It appeared that it had never been taken off her record.
 If her mother had had a stroke or something in the hospital they would have let her die!
-Sheila, her mother, and her dad were furious.
+Jennifer, Mary, and Jim were furious.

 Trying to Hold the Hospital Accountable